Non-Local Graph Neural Networks: Background and Related Work

 \subsection{Graph Neural Networks}

 We focus on learning the embedding vector for each node through graph neural networks~(GNNs).
-Most existing GNNs are inspired by the success of convolutional neural networks~(CNNs)~\cite{lecun1998gradient} and follow a local aggregation framework.
+Most existing GNNs follow a local aggregation framework.
 In general, each layer of GNNs scans every node in the graph and aggregates local information from directly connected nodes, \emph{i.e.}, the 1-hop neighbors.
 Specifically, a common layer of GNNs performs a two-step processing similar to the depthwise separable convolution~\cite{chollet2017xception}: spatial aggregation and feature transformation.
 The first step updates each node embedding using embedding vectors of spatially neighboring nodes.
-For example, GCNs~\cite{kipf2017semi} and GATs~\cite{velivckovic2018graph} compute a weighted sum of node embeddings within the 1-hop neighborhood, where weights come from the degree of nodes and the interaction between nodes, respectively.
-GraphSAGE~\cite{hamilton2017inductive} applies the max pooling, while GINs~\cite{xu2019powerful} simply sums the node embeddings.
-The feature transformation step is similar to the $1 \times 1$ convolution, where each node embedding vector is mapped into a new feature space through a shared linear transformation~\cite{kipf2017semi,hamilton2017inductive,velivckovic2018graph} or multilayer perceptron~(MLP)~\cite{xu2019powerful}.
+For example, GCNs~\cite{kipf2016semi} and GATs~\cite{velivckovic2017graph} compute a weighted sum of node embeddings within the 1-hop neighborhood, where weights come from the degree of nodes and the interaction between nodes, respectively.
+GraphSAGE~\cite{hamilton2017inductive} applies the max pooling, while GINs~\cite{xu2018powerful} simply sums the node embeddings.
+The feature transformation step is similar to the $1 \times 1$ convolution, where each node embedding vector is mapped into a new feature space through a shared linear transformation~\cite{kipf2016semi,hamilton2017inductive,velivckovic2017graph} or multilayer perceptron~(MLP)~\cite{xu2018powerful}.
 Different from these studies, LGCN~\cite{gao2018large} explores to directly apply the regular convolution through top-$k$ ranking.

 Nevertheless, each layer of these GNNs only aggregates local information within the 1-hop neighborhood.
-While stacking multiple layers can theoretically enable communication between nodes across the multi-hop neighborhood, the aggregation is essentially local.
-In addition, deep GNNs usually suffer from the over-smoothing problem~\cite{xu2018representation,li2018deeper,chen2019measuring}.
+While stacking multiple layers can theoretically enable communication between nodes across the multi-hop neighborhood, the receptive field of a multiple-layer GCN usually includes more noise than useful information.
+In addition, deep GNNs usually suffer from the over-smoothing problem~\cite{xu2018representation,li2018deeper,chen2019measuring} and the over-squashing issue~\cite{alon2020bottleneck}.